-Join Jess the Jester this Summer and follow in the footsteps of Kings and see amazing historic sites across Fife come to life with our new Augmented Reality app.
+Join Jess the Jester and follow in the footsteps of Kings and see amazing historic sites across Fife come to life with our new Augmented Reality app.

 In the Footsteps of Kings, is a free app, which will bring the area’s rich history to life, giving visitors of all ages the opportunity to interact with characters and take part in a number of fun activities tailored to each location.
 Kids can try their hand at firing a cannon from Ravenscraig Castle out to a pirate boat on the Forth or play tennis with Mary Queen of Scots’ ghosts at Falkland Palace!